Th3Ya0vi/Shopict-Demo/README.md

 It is the sample of common social networks nowaday, including the features like create accounts, follow accounts, like posts, retweet posts, comment posts, etc. People can make this as a reference to create their own mobile communities easier and make people connected.

+Libaries I have included and used:
+IFTweetLabel
+MGSplitViewController
+ASIHTTP-Request
+AviarySDK
+EGOTableViewPullRefresh
+SBJSON
+MBProgressHUD
+SDWebImage
+TimeAgo

 *PLEASE DONT TRY TO MODIFY THE REQUEST MODELS, IT MAY CAUSES BACKEND CRUSHES.